wlswotmd/gef/docs/FAQ.md

 ## I prefer the AT&T style.
 Please specify each time using the `set disassembly-flavor att` command.
-Or, since the `set disassembly-flavor intel` command is executed in the GEF's main function, it may be a good idea to comment it out.
+Or, since the `set disassembly-flavor intel` command is executed in the main function of GEF, it may be a good idea to comment it out.
 However, since GEF does not take AT&T syntax parsing into consideration, so some commands may do not work fine.
 If you find a case where it doesn't work, please report it on the issue page.